Economic Growth and Opportunities

 This plan is not all-inclusive and recognizes that neither Republicans nor Democrats have every answer.
 But clearly, we do not need more government.
 We need common sense solutions.

-The American people expect us to bring together the best of both parties’ ideas, and it is our desire to work together to find common ground between your ideas and ours.
+The American people expect us to bring together the best of both parties’ ideas, and it is our desire to work together to find common ground.